Get exclusive member benefits & effect social change. Join Today

 Once the parasites are inside your body, they travel to the liver, where they mature.
 After several days, the mature parasites enter the bloodstream and begin to infect red blood cells.
 Within 48 to 72 hours, the parasites inside the red blood cells multiply, causing the infected cells to burst open.
-The parasites continue to infect red blood cells, resulting in symptoms that occur in two-to-three-day cycles.
+Learn more about mosquitoes and treating mosquito bites.

-In the United States, the Centers for Disease Control and Prevention report that 1,500 cases of malaria are reported each year (CDC).
+In the United States, the Centers for Disease Control and Prevention (CDC) report 1,700 cases of malaria annually.
 Most cases of malaria develop in people who travel to countries where malaria is more common.

 Written by: Darla Burkeon: Nov 09, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.